Carlo Sanchez: Personal life

 Sanchez' parents moved to the United States from El Salvador, settling in Langley Park, Maryland, where Sanchez was born on April 1, 1982.
 He attended Takoma Academy, a Seventh-day Adventist school in Takoma Park, Maryland before earning an associate degree from Montgomery College and a bachelor's degree from the University of Maryland, College Park.
 He has worked as a public safety training officer for Montgomery College since 2000.
 He is an elder with the Washington Spanish Seventh-day Adventist Church, and his wife works as an operating room nurse.

 Political career

 Sanchez began volunteering for future United States Senator Chris Van Hollen while still a student at Montgomery College during Van Hollen's 2002 campaign for Maryland's 8th Congressional District.
 After the conclusion of the campaign, Sanchez began to volunteer on other political campaigns.
 In 2010, he became involved in the Prince George's County Young Democrats, and by 2014 had been elected to the countywide Democratic Central Committee and as President of his neighborhood association.
 In 2015, following the resignation of Delegate Will Campos, Sanchez ran for the appointment to the open seat representing the heavily Hispanic District 47B.
-He was unopposed for the appointment and gained the support from District 47 Senator Victor R. Ramirez.
+He was unopposed for the appointment and gained the support of District 47 Senator Victor R. Ramirez.
 He was sworn into the House of Delegates on October 30, 2015.